rohxnsxngh/rohxnsxngh/README.md

 - 👋 Hi, I’m @rohxnsxngh
-- 👀 I’m interested in sports, software development, and surfing
+- 👀 I’m interested in sports, software development, and robotics
-- 🌱 I’m currently learning Vue3.
-Bootstrap5, SQL, C#
-- 💞️ I’m looking to collaborate on any projects!
 - 📫 How to reach me---> phone: 214-799-5931 email: rohan.singh.do@gmail.com

 <!---